CowDogMoo/warpgate/cmd/README.md

 # warpgate/v2/cmd

-The `cmd` package is a collection of utility functions designed to simplify common cmd tasks.
+The `cmd` package is a part of the warpgate.

 ---